-Special Educational Needs and Disabilities
+Special Educational Needs and Disabilities (SEND):

 Our Catholic Compass Partnership works together on a regular basis to share good practice and keep up to date with changes to legislation.
 This ensures we fulfil our mission statement of the partnership: